 An engaging speaker, Shull has received rave reviews for her talks “How the Psychology of Risk is Fractal” and “Emotions are Also Information” at MIT’s Sloan Fellows program, WBR’s Equities and Fixed Income Leaders’ Summits, LiquidNet, Battle of the Quants, 100 Women in Hedge Funds Behavioral Finance Series and many other conferences.

 The WSJ, FT, Bloomberg Markets and New York Times’ Dealbook have each profiled Shull’s work.
-She has also been written about in 2016 in Fortune and The Guardian and in prior years in Toronto’s Globe and Mail and Risk Professional magazine.
-CNBC’s Squawk Box has featured Shull in both the US and Asia.
-She has also appeared on Bloomberg TV, Cavuto, PBS, The Discovery Channel and most recently on CNBC’s Halftime Report where she analyzed the trading team’s implicit motivations.
+She has also been written about in Business Insider, Fortune and The Guardian and in prior years in Toronto’s Globe and Mail and Risk Professional magazine.
+CNBC has featured Shull in both the US and Asia.
+She has also appeared on Bloomberg TV, Cavuto, PBS, The Discovery Channel and most recently on CNBC’s Squawk Box where she analyzed the intersection of sports and investing psychology.

 Shull graduated from Harvard Kennedy’s executive program in “Investment Decisions and Behavioral Finance” in 2009.
 She holds a Master of Arts in neuroscience (1995) from The University of Chicago.
 Her thesis research, “The Neurobiology of Freud’s Repetition Compulsion” was published in 2003 in the Annals of Modern Psychoanalysis and was cited in 2013 as one of the earliest groundbreaking papers in the emerging field of neuro-psychoanalysis.

 Shull resides in NYC but remains a lifelong fan of the Cleveland Browns and a relatively fast downhill skier.